SheetJS/sheetjs/README.md

 # xlsx

-Currently a parser for XLSX files.
+Currently a parser for XLSX and XLSM files.
 Cleanroom implementation from the ISO 29500  Office Open XML specifications.

-This has been tested on some very basic XLSX files generated from Excel 2011.

 If you need something that is not currently supported, file an issue and attach a sample file.
 I will get to it :)